KhushiKalra21/Indian-Banking-Sector-Investment-Analysis/README.md

-# Indian-Banking-Sector-Investment-Analysis
+# Indian Banking Sector Analysis
-# Indian Banking Sector Analysis | Wealth Management & Alternate Investments (WMAI)
+#  Wealth Management & Alternate Investments (WMAI)

 ## Overview
 This project presents an end-to-end analysis of the **Indian Banking Sector** by combining both **Fundamental Analysis** and **Technical Analysis** to evaluate the financial strength, market performance, and investment attractiveness of leading Indian banks.